Kerwood/confluence-updater/README.md

 You can create a build pipeline that uploads your Git documentation to Confluence Cloud.
 Here's a how-to on my blog [https://linuxblog.xyz/posts/confluence-updater/](https://linuxblog.xyz/posts/confluence-updater/).

 ## Authentication
-The tool currently only supports persnoal access tokens.
+Confluence Cloud only supports personal access tokens.
 Go to [https://id.atlassian.com/manage-profile/security/api-tokens](https://id.atlassian.com/manage-profile/security/api-tokens) and create an API token.

 ## Usage